oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/explorer.md

 | Footer                | The data for the footer is sourced from another template.                                                        | `apps/block_scout_web/lib/block_scout_web/templates/layout/_footer.html.eex`                          | Change `FOOTER_GITHUB_LINK=https://example.com` to `FOOTER_GITHUB_LINK=https://example.io`.                                                                                       |

 ### Reflect settings for network changes

+You can modify the network settings using either a script or the manual method.

+#### Using the script

 ```shell
 cd docker-compose
 ./modify_networks.sh default_network_name
 ```
-This script rewrites the following variables
+This script alters the following variables:
+- SUPPORTED_CHAINS
+- SUBNETWORK

+#### Manual method

+Please modify the variables below:

+- docker-compose/envs/common-blockscout.env
   - SUPPORTED_CHAINS
   - SUBNETWORK

 You can check the [this page](https://docs.blockscout.com/for-developers/manual-deployment#deployment-steps) for the detail of manual deployment.